Accept and process payments in your application using the Checkout widget.

 )

-When a transaction is successful or fails, it's important to update your interface to notify users about the transaction result.
-You can do this by listening to the payment widget events through callbacks.
+When a transaction is successful or fails, you must update your interface to notify users about the transaction result.
+You can do this by listening to the Payment widget events through callbacks.

 Define the respective callbacks to update your app's interface.